free-beer/LogJam/README.md

 ## Testing

-LogJam uses the minitest Ruby library for testing.
+LogJam uses the RSpec Ruby library for testing.
 The best approach to running the tests are to create a new gemset (assuming you're using RVM), do a bundle install on this gemset from within the LogJam root directory and then use a command such as the following to run the tests...

 ```
-    $> rake test:unit
+    $> rspec
 ```

-Individual tests can be run by including a definition for TESTS which contains a comma separated_list of the tests to be run.
+Individual tests can be run by appending the path to the file that you want to execute after the ```rspec``` command.
 For example...

 ```
-   $> rake test:unit TESTS=object,apply
+   $> rake spec/logjam_spec.rb
 ```

-...would run only the object and apply tests.
+...would run only the the tests in the logjam_spec.rb test file.